 “A tranquil heart gives life to the flesh, but envy makes the bones rot.”– Proverbs 14:30 (ESV)

-This less-cited proverb cuts to the heart of comparison culture.
+Comparison is a dangerous trap.
 Peace in your lane brings health; envy drains energy.
 Celebrate others’ wins, and you’ll train freer and recover deeper.

 “The name of the Lord is a strong tower; the righteous man runs into it and is safe.”– Proverbs 18:10 (ESV)

-In the chaos of a close game, remember where safety truly lies.
+In the chaos of a close game, remember where safety lies.
 God’s character—His faithful name—is steady shelter.
 Run to Him first, then run your play.

 “Better is one handful with tranquility than two handfuls with toil and chasing after the wind.”– Ecclesiastes 4:6 (NIV)